 In 2011, the 6.1-liter HEMI V8 was replaced by a new 6.4-liter (392 cubic-inch) HEMI V8 codenamed the “Apache” after the Boeing AH-64 Apache attack helicopter.
 The engine was launched on the 2011 Dodge Challenger SRT8 and offered with variable camshaft timing as well as MDS in cars with an automatic transmission.
 The Apache delivers 470 to 485 horsepower and 470 lb.-ft. of torque, depending on the application.

 Originally only available on the Chrysler Group’s SRT8 portfolio of vehicles, Dodge changed that by introducing the 2015 Dodge Charger and Challenger R/T Scat Pack models.
-The two cars have been the bread and butter of the Dodge//SRT brand’s transformation into a full performance brand and since has opened the engine up to several other applications including the all-new 2021 Jeep Wrangler Unlimited Rubicon 392 and the all-new 2022 Jeep Grand Wagoneer.
+The two cars have been the bread and butter of the Dodge//SRT brand’s transformation into a full performance brand and since have opened the engine up to several other applications including the all-new 2021 Jeep Wrangler Unlimited Rubicon 392 and the all-new 2022 Jeep Grand Wagoneer.

 There is another version of a 6.4-liter (392 cubic-inch) HEMI V8 also in production, which is commonly called the “Big Gas Engine” or “BGE”.
 It made its debut in 2014 and is only available for the Ram brand’s Heavy Duty and Chassis Cab trucks.
 The BGE has been tuned for better fuel economy and a powerband more suitable for heavy hauling and towing than its “Apache” counterpart.
 This version has several different outputs ranging from 366 to 410 horsepower and 429 lb.-ft. of torque.